Lake Wallenpaupack Watershed Community Association Dirt, Gravel, and Low-Volume Road Program

 Community association representatives will attend a mandatory training session on environmentally sensitive maintenance practices presented by the Penn State Center for Dirt, Gravel, and Low-volume Road Studies.
 This training program will provide association road committees, maintenance staff, and/or contractors with best practices to maintain their privately-owned roads and reduce nutrient pollution to our lakes and streams.
 Practices presented in this training will help associations address frequent maintenance issues with sustainable and science-based solutions.

-Associations must be located within the Lake Wallenpaupack Watershed.
-Any association attending Part One (the training session) will be eligible to apply for grant funding to remediate pollution sources.
+Any association that attended Part One (the training session) on May 14th is eligible to apply for grant funding to address pollution sources.
 Associations will be required to provide at least 25% of the total project cost as a match.
 Match contributions may be cash or in-kind.
 Project proposals must address worksites where nutrient/sedimentation directly impacts a stream or other waterway.
+Applications are due by August 28th.
+Additional details are included in the application file.

 Eligible Project Examples: